Market Participants May Be Watching the Euro's Upside Potential Against the U.S. Dollar

 - Europe: Industrial Production

-In the U.S. currency market yesterday, the U.S. dollar fell against the yen despite the release of the U.S. March Producer Price Index (PPI), which showed a year-over-year increase of 4.0%, up from 3.4% the previous month.The USD/JPY pair fell from 159.426 to 158.602, declining along the -2σ line of the hourly Bollinger Bands.
-On the 4-hour chart, the price has fallen to just below the 200-SMA, and on the daily chart, it has broken below the 20-MA, which had previously served as support.
+In the U.S. currency market yesterday, the U.S. dollar fell against the yen despite the fact that the U.S. March Producer Price Index (PPI), released yesterday, rose 4.0% year-over-year, up from the previous month’s 3.4% increase.The USD/JPY pair fell from 159.426 to 158.602, moving downward along the -2σ line of the hourly Bollinger Bands.
+On the 4-hour chart, the price has fallen to just below the 200-period SMA, and on the daily chart, it has broken below the 20-period MA, which had previously served as support.